sseidel16/ByzantineIson/README.md

   * Scale preferences
     * Preference for total buttons below base note
     * Preference for total buttons above base note
+    * Preference for resetting scales to those that cam bundled with the application
   * Audio preferences
     * Preference for base note slider (discrete vs continuous)
     * Preference for frequency change time